relessawy/bpa-workshop-guide/run-process-v2.md

 ![ProcessDesignAtManualApproval]({% image_path testProcessFinished.png %})

-- This concludes the exercises for module, please go ahead and mark exercise 5 Deploy and Run the process as completed in the etherpad.
+- This concludes the exercises for module, please go ahead and mark exercise 5 Deploy and Run the process as completed in the googles sheet.